Xuechunzi Bai

 arXiv, Under review [pdf]

-Measuring machine learning harms from stereotypes requires understanding who is being harmed by which errors in what ways.
+Measuring machine learning harms from stereotypes requires understanding who is being harmed by which errors in what ways

 Angelina Wang, Xuechunzi Bai, Solon Barocos, Su Lin Blodgett